• Recipes

 Apple crisp on a spoon over the crock pot.

-• No need to coat with lemon juice; this recipe moves fast enough to avoid browning.
+• No need for lemon juice; this recipe moves fast enough to prevent browning.

-• If your apples are very sweet or very tart, tweak the brown sugar in the topping a little to match.
+• If your apples are very tart, bump the brown sugar slightly; if they’re sweet, cut it back a touch.

 Save this recipe!